-By the end of this course, students will be able to describe the differences in physical characteristics between each of the planets and their processes of formation.
+By the end of this course, students will be able to describe the major processes which form and shape the planets.
 Students will gain hands-on experience with real data and analytical methods such as satellite imagery, rover-based sample analysis, computer modeling, and crater counting.
 Throughout the course, students will be encouraged to think critically, solve problems individually and in groups, and share their solutions.
 The skills gained in this class will help students to think about processes happening in the world around them, as well as on other worlds, and prepare them for success in advanced academic settings.

 Prerequisites: The only requirement for this course is an interest in geology or planets.
 Class participation and student input will be heavily encouraged, so please come ready to ask questions and make observations!